-Further information about all aspects of winter services including grit bin provisions can be found in our Winter Services Policy.
+More information about all aspects of winter services including grit bin provisions can be found in:

 Our Winter Services Policy outlines the service levels of where and when the Council will provide winter services to the adopted highway in accordance with the recommendations in the Well-managed Highway Infrastructure Code of Practice.